 Indeed they do.
 This option is great for promotional releases and Japan-only 50-track collector's edition remix bundles.

-Fret not - each download code is limited to just a few download attempts (within a limited window of time), so it will automatically expire well before nefarious types can do anything unsavory.
+Fret not - each code is limited to just a few download attempts (within a limited window of time), so it will automatically expire well before nefarious types can do anything unsavory.

-In short, no. Download codes are unique (to allow you to track which and how many codes have been redeemed), and only work for a limited number of download attempts.
+In short, no. Track/album codes are unique (to allow you to track which and how many codes have been redeemed), and only work for a limited number of download attempts.
 We may offer a multi-use code down the road, but there isn't an ETA yet.

 No, but that’s on our to-do.

 In the codes section of your Tools page, click the blue number in the 'redeemed' column to see a list of every code that's been redeemed to-date.
-If you keep records of which code was given to which fan you'll be able to know who has already downloaded your tunes, and who has yet to acquiesce to your greatness.
+If you keep records of which code was given to which fan you'll be able to know who has already downloaded or streamed your tunes, and who has yet to acquiesce to your greatness.

 At the moment, no. Codes must be generated in multiples of one hundred.

-Though every new account comes with 200 free download codes, only download credits are bumped up every month.
+Though every new account comes with 200 free track/album codes, only download credits are bumped up every month.
 If you need more codes you can purchase them (at a very reasonable price) right on your Tools page.

 Afraid not.
 We can only report sales that happen through Bandcamp directly.
 The downloads will still be counted on your Stats page, though.